 From the histogram, numeric summary (See Figure 1) and the table of counts, we can tell that the distribution of ratings for each rubrics is pretty much indistinguishable from the other rubrics.
-Rubric 'SelMeth' (Rating on Select Method(s)) tends to get especially low ratings, while rubric 'InterpRes' (Rating on Interpret Results) and 'TxtOrg' (Rating on Text Organization) tend to get especially high ratings.
-Besides, the distribution of ratings given by each rater is pretty much indistinguishable from the other raters, too, and rater 3 tends to give lower ratings than other 2 raters
+Rubric SelMeth (Rating on Select Method(s)) tends to get especially low ratings, while rubric InterpRes (Rating on Interpret Results) and TxtOrg (Rating on Text Organization) tends to get especially high ratings.
+Besides, the distribution of ratings given by each rater is pretty much indistinguishable from the other raters, too, and rater 3 tends to give lower ratings than other 2 raters.

-Considering the value of an intraclass correlation that is less than 0.50 as poor reliability, and the value of an intra-class correlation that is between 0.5 and 0.75 as moderate reliability, for the rubric 'RsrchQ', 'InitEDA', 'InterpRes' and 'TxtOrg', the raters are inconsistent with one another in how they rate, while, for 'CritDes', 'SelMeth' and 'VisOrg', the raters are consistent with one another in how they rate.
+Considering the value of an intraclass correlation that is less than 0.50 as poor reliability, and the value of an intra-class correlation that is between 0.5 and 0.75 as moderate reliability, for the rubric RsrchQ, InitEDA, InterpRes and TxtOrg, the raters are inconsistent with one another in how they rate, while, for CritDes, SelMeth and VisOrg, the raters are consistent with one another in how they rate.

-From our final model, we can say that ratings are effected by various factors in the experiment, including rater, semester, sex, repeated and rubric.
+From our final model, first, we fitted multi-level models for both the individual 7-rubric models, and then a more "generalized" model.
+For the individual models, interaction terms and random effects do not appear to be equally important for each rubric, which is reasonable because we are fitting individual models for each of the rubrics.
+In the more "generalized" model, we can say that ratings are effected by various factors in the experiment, including rater, semester, sex, repeated and rubric.
 To be more specific, it is mostly influenced by rater, rubric and artifact.
 On each artifact, the raters are not interpreting the evidence in the same way, and the artifacts are not all of equal quality on each rubric.
 Moreover, average scores vary from rubric to rubric, and it also varies a bit from one artifact to the next by a small random effect that depends on artifact.
 Also, each rater also uses each rubric in a way that is not like, or even parallel to, other rater's rubric usage.